bezlio/bezlio-plugins/Plugins/Salesforce/README.md

 * ObjectType - The type of object within Salesforce this is to create (i.e. Account).
 * Parameters - A key / value pair array for each of the properties to be associated to this new object being created.

+### UpdateObject
+Updates an object in Salesforce of the given type with the properties as specified in the parameters argument.

+Required Arguments:
+* Context - The name of the SQL file location as defined in the 'sqlFileLocations' section of the plugin config file.
+* Connection - The name of the connection as defined in the 'connections' section of the plugin config file.
+* ObjectType - The type of object within Salesforce this is to create (i.e. Account).
+* Parameters - A key / value pair array for each of the properties to be associated to this new object being created.
+It is crucial that one of these pairs are for the record ID to be updated.

+### DeleteObject
+Updates an object in Salesforce of the given type with the properties as specified in the parameters argument.

+Required Arguments:
+* Context - The name of the SQL file location as defined in the 'sqlFileLocations' section of the plugin config file.
+* Connection - The name of the connection as defined in the 'connections' section of the plugin config file.
+* ObjectType - The type of object within Salesforce this is to create (i.e. Account).
+* Parameters - A key / value pair array for each of the properties to be associated to this new object being created.
+It is crucial that one of these pairs are for the record ID to be updated.

 ## Usage
 After the plugin is configured for queries, you are going to first need to create .SQL files that define the permitted queries for Salesforce.
 For example: